cbp10/bank_tech_test/README.md

 10/01/2012 || 1000.00 || || 1000.00
 ```

+Users can make deposits, withdrawals and print their statement.
 Users can interact with this via a REPL, e.g. irb, as follows:
 ```
 2.5.1 :001 > a = Account.new